Tuition and Fee Adjustments for Withdrawing From the University of Arkansas

 A $45.00 fee will be assessed for official withdrawals.

-Questions regarding how your student account will be affected by dropping one or more classes can be answered by contacting the Treasurer's Office at 479-575-5651.
+For questions regarding how your student account will be affected by dropping one or more classes, please visit

 Students who are forced to withdraw from the University because of illness,